-Forms/Assurances/Certifications Submission Requirement Notes/Description Application for Federal Assistance (SF-424) This form is required.
-Review section IV.B.2. of this NOFO for detailed submission requirements Applicant and Recipient Assurances and Certifications (HUD 424-B) This form is required.
-Review section IV.B.2. of this NOFO for detailed submission requirements Applicant/Recipient Disclosure/Update Report (HUD 2880) This form is required.
-Review section IV.B.2. of this NOFO for detailed submission requirements Disclosure of Lobbying Activities (SF-LLL) Review section IV.G. of this NOFO for detailed submission requirements.
-Federally recognized Indian tribes and tribally designated housing entities (TDHEs) established by federally recognized Indian tribes as a result of the exercise of the tribe's sovereign power are excluded from coverage of the Byrd Amendment, but state-recognized Indian tribes and TDHEs established only under state law shall comply with this requirement.
-Certification of Lobbying Activities This form is required.
-Federal Assistance Assurances Review section IV.G. of this NOFO for detailed submission requirements.
-Grant Application Detailed Budget Worksheet (424-CBW) Review section IV.G. of this NOFO for detailed
+Forms/Assurances/Certifications Submission Requirement Notes/Description Application for Federal Assistance (SF-424) Review section IV.G. of this NOFO for detailed submission requirements.
+Applicant and Recipient Assurances and Certifications (HUD 424-B) Review section IV.G. of this NOFO for detailed submission requirements.
+Applicant/Recipient Disclosure/Update Report (HUD 2880) Review section IV.G. of this NOFO for detailed submission requirements Disclosure of Lobbying Activities (SF-LLL) Review section IV.G. of this NOFO for detailed submission requirements.
+Federally recognized Indian tribes and tribally designated housing entities (TDHEs) established by federally recognized Indian tribes as a result of the exercise of the tribe's sovereign power are excluded from coverage of the Byrd Amendment, but state- recognized Indian tribes and TDHEs established only under state law shall comply with this requirement.
+Certification Regarding Lobbying (Lobbying Form) Review section IV.G. of this NOFO for detailed submission requirements.